 - The online Hub gives students a safe space to share their opinions outside of the classroom, with a diverse range of students and special expert contributors

-It's practical and easy to run
+Practical and easy to run

 With the seemingly ever-increasing demands from above, planning time is at a premium.
 Rather than another thing to do, the Burnet News Club is another way of doing what you’re already doing.

-It develops your broad and balanced curriculum
+Develop your broad and balanced curriculum

 Depth across the curriculum: